bjesuiter/capacitor-sync-version-cli/README.md

 All notable changes to this project will be documented here.
 The format is based on [Keep a Changelog](http://keepachangelog.com/en/1.0.0/) and this project adheres to [Semantic Versioning](http://semver.org/spec/v2.0.0.html).

+### v3.0.6 - 2023-05-23

+- Update npm shield in readme to be able to click on it to come to npm

 ### v3.0.5 - 2023-05-22